dmpstats/MarineScot-Aerial-Bird-Surv/README.md

 * monitoring of population changes
 * estimation of Flight Height Distributions (FHD) with LiDAR

 Seven bird species and harbour porpoise were considered - full details can be found in the indicated report.
+The Marine Scotland page for this project can be found [here](https://data.marine.gov.scot/dataset/seabird-survey-designs-east-coast-scotland)

 ## Repository structure